camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 * **Via JNDI on JBoss/Wildfly**: On JBoss and Wildfly, every container-managed process engine can be [looked up via JNDI]({{< relref "user-guide/runtime-container-integration/jboss.md#looking-up-a-process-engine-in-jndi" >}}).

-# One Deployment Per Tenant
+# One Process Engine With Tenant-Identifiers

 A process engine can handle multiple tenants by adding a tenant identifier (e.g. tenant-id) to the deployment.
 This identifier is propagated to all data that are created from the deployment (e.g. process definitions, process instances etc.).
 In order to access only data for a specific tenant, the process engine queries allow to filter by a tenant-id.
 A calling application must make sure to filter according to the correct tenant.